epu-ntua/FITMAN-Anlzer/UIapp/README.md

  ![alt tag](../screenshots/error_training.PNG)
 Figure 18: Error on system training

-This error is most likely caused when Rapidanalytics server is not working or cannot be reached.
-You should contact your system administrator in order to fix this.
+This error indicates a problem with the training file or the sentiment analysis engine running in the background.
+You should contact your system administrator in order to resolve this issue.